inkline/inkline/packages/docs/pages/docs/introduction/guides/first-use.md

-# Customization
+# First Use
-## Prepare Inkline for tree shaking and Sass variables customization. {.lead}
+## Here's how to take your first steps in an Inkline Vue.js Application {.lead}

 ### Install Dependencies